1.1. Contact details for submission

 Divide your article into clearly defined and numbered sections.
 Subsections should be numbered 1.1 (then 1.1.1, 1.1.2, ..), 1.2, etc. (the abstract is not included in section numbering).
 Any subsection may be given a brief heading.
 Each heading should appear on its own separate line.

-A concise and factual abstract is required (minimum 200 words).
+The title must match the content of the article and include its main theme.
+A concise and factual abstract is required (about 300-350 words).
 The abstract should state briefly the purpose of the research, the principal results and major conclusions.
 An abstract is often presented separately from the article, so it must be able to stand alone.
 References should be avoided, but if essential, then cite the author(s) and year(s).

 Provide 3 to 5 keywords avoiding general and plural terms and multiple concepts.
 Only firmly established in the field abbreviations may be eligible.
 Keywords will be used for indexing purposes.